huin/warren/README.md

 * Linux OS-exposed data.
 * [CurrentCost](http://www.currentcost.com/) serial XML output.

+## Installation

+`go get github.com/huin/warren`

+## Running

 `example.cfg` contains an example configuration, which is in the TOML configuration language.
-Comments in the file should (hopefully) explain
+Comments in the file should (hopefully) explain.
+Use the `--config` flag to provide the configuration.